tmobile/magentaA11y/_checklist-web/modal-dialog.md

 ### Launch button
 - Should be a button, not a link
-- Upon closing, focus should return to the button that launched the dialog
+- Upon closing, focus must return to the button that launched the dialog
 - **Do not**  use`aria-haspopup`.
 This attribute has very low and support and unpredictable output across screen readers.

 ### Name